WavesExam Tips

 Exam Tips

 This exam tips covers Exam Tips within Seismic Waves for GCSE Physics.
 Revise Seismic Waves in Waves for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 13 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position